Learn more | Watch info session recording | Provide feedback | News | FAQs

 A virtual information session was held on September 17, 2024 where members of the Canadian negotiation delegation described the elements of the AIP and answered questions.
 A recording of that session is now available.

-We look forward to returning to the Basin for in-person community meetings, which are expected to begin towards the end of 2024.
+We look forward to returning to the Basin for in-person community meetings.

 In the meantime, we encourage all those interested in the Treaty to send their feedback on the AIP through the online feedback form or by providing written submissions by email or mail.